BURFAL18/Piano_App/README.md

 # Piano_App
 Basic Piano app
 tap on screen to play the music
-(it works in horizontal mode )
+(It works in Landscape mode )
-#REQUIREMENTS
+## REQUIREMENTS
-1.any touch smartphone with
+1.Any touch smartphone with
 android os
 android v5+
 ******************************************************************